henrym11106/CSGO-autoexec/README.md

 "dma2.cfg" kicks all bots and changes some rules for bot practice. adjust as needed and exec after map load. add bots as desired.

-for a better bot practice DM experience, kick all bots then add enemy bots as desired.

 "hl2exec.cfg" is my base config for older Source games.